 — Taylor Ellwood, The Book of Good Practices

 Image Streaming connects to a framework of internal visualization and subconscious access techniques in practical magic.
-When combined with methods like Alteration of Visual Sub-modalities or specific breathwork practices, it enhances you's ability to influence and understand internal and external realities.
+When combined with methods like Alteration of Visual Sub-modalities or specific breathwork practices, it enhances your ability to influence and understand internal and external realities.
 Using this with other energy and perception techniques creates a comprehensive approach to inner work and manifestation.

 Source books: The Book of Good Practices